alexsg/designatberkeley/classes.md

 published: true
 ---

 Interested in learning more about design?
 Take some classes!
-The following courses have been categorized via design discipline.
+The following courses have been categorized via design discipline to help you find classes that may interest you.